SysAdminDoc/PillSleepTracker/README.md

 # PillSleepTracker Pro

-A premium floating desktop widget for medication tracking and sleep analytics.
-Designed to sit on your desktop like Microsoft Sticky Notes -- compact, always-on-top, and visually polished with a GitHub-Dark inspired theme.
+Designed to sit on your desktop like Microsoft Sticky Notes -- compact, always-on-top.

 ## Features